Quansight-Labs/quansight-labs-site/posts/2022/05/the-evolution-of-the-scipy-developer-cli.md

 Thus the idea of a developer command-line interface (CLI) was born, easing the development experience with an intuitive and informative CLI.
 In addition, we would be removing dependency on legacy tooling like `paver`, which would also add great value to the overall experience.
 Additional details could be found under [issue-#15489](https://github.com/scipy/scipy/issues/15489)

 #### ✍️ Planning and objective
 Like any development activity, the plan was to experiment with available tools. [doit](https://pydoit.org/) and [Typer](https://typer.tiangolo.com/) were the first ones we picked.
-The two components of our interests were a *task runner*, and a *command-line interface tool*. doit satisfied the requirements of a task runner along with added functionality, like maintaining a task dependency graph as a `DAG`.
+The two components of our interests were a *task runner*, and a *command-line interface tool*. doit satisfied the requirements of a task runner along with added functionality, like maintaining a task dependency graph as a [DAG](https://hazelcast.com/glossary/directed-acyclic-graph/).
 While `Typer` is quick to get started with building CLI applications.

 As a starting point, I began experimenting with existing `dev.py` options, wrapped around multiple composite `doit` and `Typer` tasks.
 Both the [doit POC](https://github.com/sayantikabanik/scipy/blob/cli_poc/dodo.py) and [Typer POC](https://github.com/sayantikabanik/scipy/blob/cli_poc/cli.py) were built with similar principles.